Skip to Main Content

 Germ cell tumors can develop near the pineal gland or pituitary gland.

-Symptoms of germ cell tumors of the brain and spinal cord
+Symptoms of germ cell brain tumors

-As the tumor grows, it may cause cerebral spinal fluid (CSF) to build up in the brain.
+As the tumor grows, it may cause cerebrospinal fluid to build up in the brain.
 This is hydrocephalus.
 It causes increased pressure in the brain.
+Pressure on the brain tissue can cause many symptoms of germ cell brain tumors.

 Depending on the region affected, symptoms may vary.